cnumr/EcoIndex/content/en/result/index.md

  },
  // Message verdict en fonction de la note du site (affiché en haut à droite de la page)
  verdictMessages: {
-  A: "Excellent !
-We're getting dangerously close to perfection !. ",
+  A: "Excellent!
+We're getting dangerously close to perfection!.",
   B: "If all web pages could be as light as this one, internet would be greener",
-  C: "You're almost there !
+  C: "You're almost there!
 Just a little more effort and it's all good.",
-  D: "The good news is that you can do much better !",
+  D: "The good news is that you can do much better!",
-  E: "The good news is that you can do much better !",
+  E: "The good news is that you can do much better!",
-  F: "Let's not hide it : it hurts.
-Time to act !",
+  F: "Let's not hide it: it hurts.
+Time to act!",
-  G: "Let's not hide it : it hurts.
-Time to act !",
+  G: "Let's not hide it: it hurts.
+Time to act!",
  },
- // "[Left: 'bad result', Right : 'good result']"
+ // "[Left: 'bad result', Right: 'good result']"
  verdictParameters: {
   size: ["So light", "Too heavy"],
   nodes: ["Simple", "Too complex"],